 As the particles are discharged by the sun, the weather condition of the sun governs whether the aurora can be seen in the sky.
 When the charged particles are trapped in the earth’s magnetic field, they are drawn towards the Polar regions.
 That is why the lights are exhibited in the parts nearest to the Polar regions like Alaska, Canada and Norway.

-Northern Lights happen at both North Pole and South Pole of the earth.
+Northern Lights happen at both the North Pole and the South Pole of the earth.
 In the North, the lights are recognized as “Aurora Borealis” and in the South, they are recognized as “Aurora Australis”.

 “Aurora Oval” is the name of the region where you have the highest chances to see the Northern Lights.
 Typically, it is not the north magnetic pole where the Northern Lights are strongest; instead, they are strongest at “Aurora Oval”, depending on the direction of the solar wind flow.
 “Aurora Oval” embraces most regions of Alaska, Canada, Greenland, Iceland, Norway, Sweden and Finland.